ztalbot2000/homebridge-cmd4/README.md

    In this example, we will use:
    "state_cmd": "bash .homebridge/Cmd4Scripts/PS4.sh"

+   Note: for the device name, DO NOT USE SPACES as this
+         will cause problems parsing the command line.

-   Our config.json file for homebridge now looks like:
+   The config.json file for homebridge-cmd4 now looks like:

 ```
    ...